 The subclass relation

-Definition: a subclass b =Def. a is a class & b is a class & all elements of a are elements of b
+a subclass b =Def. a is a class & b is a class & all elements of a are elements of b

 Domain: class

 Range: class

 Examples: the singleton class {Patrick Hayes} is a subclass of the class of human beings; the class of human beings is a subclass of the class of mammals; the class of oophorectomies performed in Pittsburgh is a subclass of the class of processes involving more than one human being as participant.